 Salon Morisot: Full Suite

-audio begins automatically on page 4 - if the wheel spins, click/tap to play:
+Audio begins automatically on page 4 - if the wheel spins, click/tap to play:

 Salon Morisot is a suite of three miniatures that are inspired by the remarkable artistry of little known female French impressionist artist, Berthe Morisot (1841-1895).
 Morisot was highly admired by her fellow Impressionist colleagues and her works were exhibited in the very first (and many consequential) Impressionist ‘Salon’ of 1874 (a Salon being an exhibition).
 Many famous artists held an original Morisot artwork in their private collections including Manet, Monet, Degas and Pissarro.
 Morisot married Édouard Manet’s younger brother Eugene Manet and her painting styles are regarded as a driving force behind the Impressionist style.
 The three miniatures in this program are inspired by three Morisot artworks that depict a particular period in her life.
-This work was commissioned by Clarkston Schools Instrumental Music Association in recognition of Shelley Schwaderer Roland's many years of dedication to the Clarkston School Music Program and the University of Wisconsin (Eau Claire), Director of Bands, Dr. John Stewart.

 INSTRUMENTATION: please see perusal score above.